connorturlan/google-books-api/README.md

 ## Goals

-A search engine using the Google Books API.
+The goal of this project was to create a responsive interface for the Google Books API.

+In extention to the MVP:

+-   I wanted to include the ability to load more books relating to the current search.

 ## Known Issues